Secure CheckoutPersonal information is secured with SSL technology.

 6. An overview of control techniques and technical challenges for inverters in micro grid

-N. Prabaharan, A. Rini Ann Jerin and K. Palanisamy
+N. Prabaharan, Rini Ann Jerin A, K. Palanisamy and Ehsan Najafi

-9. Sensitivity and transient stability analysis of fixed speed wind generator with SDB by Mohammad Hasanuzzaman Shawon, Ahmed Al-Durra and S.M.
-Muyeen
+9. Sensitivity and transient stability analysis of fixed speed wind generator with SDBR

-Hybrid-Renewable Energy Systems in Microgrids presents the most up-to-date research and developments on hybrid-renewable energy systems (HRES) in this one comprehensive resource.
-With an enriched collection of topics pertaining to the control and management of hybrid renewable systems, this book presents recent innovations which are molding the future of power systems and their developing infrastructure.
-Edited by Hina Fathima and contributed to by various experts, this book explores the distinct integration solutions and control techniques being implemented into HRES through the analysis of various global case studies.
+Hybrid-Renewable Energy Systems in Microgrids: Integration, Developments and Control presents the most up-to-date research and developments on hybrid-renewable energy systems (HRES) in a single, comprehensive resource.
+With an enriched collection of topics pertaining to the control and management of hybrid renewable systems, this book presents recent innovations that are molding the future of power systems and their developing infrastructure.
+Topics of note include distinct integration solutions and control techniques being implemented into HRES that are illustrated through the analysis of various global case studies.

-Developers of modern power grids and renewable systems face many issues while integrating multiple renewable/ non-renewable DG’s as hybrid systems.
-This book, with a focus on devices and methods to integrate different renewables, will provide those researching and working in renewable energy solutions and power electronics with a firm understanding of the technologies available, converter and multi-level inverter considerations, and control and operation strategies
+With a focus on devices and methods to integrate different renewables, this book provides those researching and working in renewable energy solutions and power electronics with a firm understanding of the technologies available, converter and multi-level inverter considerations, and control and operation strategies.

 - Includes significant case studies of control techniques and integration solutions which provide a deeper level of understanding and knowledge

-- Combines existing research into this single informative resource on micro grids with HRES integration and control
+- Combines existing research into a single informative resource on micro grids with HRES integration and control

 - Includes architectural considerations and various control strategies for the operation of hybrid systems